To see a World in a Grain of Sand

 Now, I know you’re not reading this piece because you’re remotely interested in my personal life.
 Give me Burke and Kirk!, the readers roar.
 What did Alexander Solzhenitsyn say on the subject?
 I heard something about Benjamin Franklin wanting Turkeys to be our national bird…

 My dear readers!
 Friends!
-I write this post to distract you.
-I write this post to remind you: this is not about conservatives having the monopoly on good stuffing recipes (still waiting on George Nash’s Guide To Thanksgiving And Other Holidays I’m Glad I’m Conservative to be published) or awesomely well-structured sentences about the importance of community and familial ties.
-I write this post to show you how this imaginative conservative celebrates and loves that our country spends an entire day proving just that: how important our community and family ties are, and the need to love one another, all the while finding a path to goodness.
+I write this essay to distract you.
+I write this essay to remind you: this is not about conservatives having the monopoly on good stuffing recipes (still waiting on George Nash’s Guide To Thanksgiving And Other Holidays I’m Glad I’m Conservative to be published) or awesomely well-structured sentences about the importance of community and familial ties.
+I write this essay to show you how this imaginative conservative celebrates and loves that our country spends an entire day proving just that: how important our community and family ties are, and the need to love one another, all the while finding a path to goodness.

 |My family.
 So grateful for all of them!|